tatpongkatanyukul/papers/RecogAwareness/readme.md

 ## Memisevic et al's Gated Softmax Classification.
 NIPS 2010

+My verdict
+  * I don't understand its mechanism how it works.
+Especially, how do they get the hidden variable values or how they train their model to get them

 I don't quite get the key contribution of the paper.
 It may be:
 > ... allows the model encode ***invariances*** inherent in a task by learning a dictionary of ***invariant basis functions***.